descostesn/introduction-git-bioit-workshop/README.md

   * B: A repository slug is a URL-friendly version of a repository name, you can see that upper-case letters and space were removed ('demo-repo').
   * C: Enter a description of the repository such as 'first creation of a git repository'.
 This will be displayed under your repository name on the welcome page.
   * D: Choose the visibility level of the repository. 'private' means that only you and other owners (that you could invite) can see the repository; 'internal' means that only people from embl can see the repository; and 'public' makes the repository readable to anybody.
-  * E: Initialize the repository with a markdown document called 'README.md'.
-Select this option.
+  * E: Initialize the repository with a markdown document called 'README.md'. **Select this option**.
 The description (see point C) and the title of your repository will appear in this document by default.
   * F: Click 'Create project'.

 #### 5. Explore the repository interface